 June 1 (Reuters) - U.S. stocks rose on Friday led by bank stocks as a stronger-than-expected jobs report for May locked in expectations of an interest rate hike by the Federal Reserve this month.

 Nonfarm payrolls increased by 223,000 jobs in May, the Labor Department said, while the average hourly earnings rose 0.3 percent after edging up 0.1 percent in April.

 Economists polled by Reuters had forecast jobs increasing by 188,000 jobs and a 0.2 percent rise in wages.

-The numbers cemented expectations that the Federal Reserve will raise interest rates in June, as the unemployment rate dropped to an 18-year low of 3.8 percent, pointing to rapidly tightening labor market conditions.
+The data showed a drop in the unemployment rate to an 18-year low of 3.8 percent, pointing to rapidly tightening labor market conditions.

-U.S. equity futures pulled back slightly before rising higher, with shares of big U.S. banks gaining between 1.2 percent and 1.6 percent.
+The S&P financial index rose 1.4 percent, with shares of big U.S. banks gaining between 1.5 percent and 1.7 percent.